Women’s athletics celebrates 35 years of success

 When asked about the changes in women’s athletics over the years, Joyce Pfaff, Professor of Health and Physical Education at Augsburg says, “We have come a long way from bake sales to pay our officials to sewing our own uniforms to breaking barriers.
 Augsburg women athletes have a rich history and a very bright future.
 It is the wins ON and IN (Title IX) the courts by our ‘foremothers’ some decades ago that has built the foundation for our student athletes and their success story.”

-Though the varsity era of Auggie women’s athletics began in 1972, there have been women’s sporting activities at the college dating to the mid-1920s.
+Though the varsity era of Auggie women’s athletics began in 1972, there have been women’s sporting activities at the University dating to the mid-1920s.
 From the 1940s to the 1970s, there were numerous intramural sports sponsored for women, including the famous “Auggiettes” basketball team, coached by Peterson.
 The Auggiettes competed in the Minneapolis Park Board league and compiled a 125-5 record in 15 seasons from 1950 to 1965.

 During Homecoming this October, the unbeaten Auggiettes basketball team of 1956-57, celebrating its 50th anniversary, will be honored with induction as a group into the Augsburg Athletic Hall of Fame.

 Yet another Auggie has joined the ranks of those working and studying across the Pacific.
 Joyce Pfaff, associate professor of physical education at Augsburg, and her husband, Doug, make up the Augsburg Asia delegation withAshley Stoffers and Nou Chang in South Korea, and Marissa Machado, international admissions counselor who is currently recruiting in Vietnam and China.
 On September 2, the Pfaffs traveled to teach at United International College in Zhuhai, China for four months.
 Pfaff is maintaining a blog about their experiences.